How to Watch the WNBA on Tuesday: TV Channel, Game Times and Odds

 Watch live WNBA games on all your devices!
 Sign up now for a free trial to Fubo.

-The Sparks take to the home court of the Storm on Tuesday at 10:00 PM ET.
+The Storm travel to face the Mercury on Tuesday at 10:00 PM ET.

 How to Watch